lennartcl/gitl/README.md

 * `origin/BRANCH`  Compare to branch origin/BRANCH instead of origin/master
 * `BRANCH`         Use selected branch

+### git-push-branch

+Push the current branch.
+Accepts the same arguments as git push, e.g. supports git-push-branch --force, or git-push-branch --force branch2 to push branch2 to origin.

+### git-get-branch

+Show the current branch.

 ### git-keep-alive

 Maintains an open connection to speed up github access.
 See http://coderrr.wordpress.com/2011/10/31/github-hack-speed-up-git-push-and-git-pull/.

-### git-get-branch

-Show the current branch.

 ### git-info